citp/privacy-policy-historical/b/bu/bum/bumble.com.md

 When your Account is deactivated, we take reasonable efforts to make sure it is no longer viewable on the App.
 For up to 30 days it is still possible to restore your Account if it was accidentally or wrongfully deactivated.
 After 30 days, we begin the process of deleting your Account from our systems.
 We are not responsible for any information, pictures, comments, or other content that is deleted from our systems resulting from the deactivation of your Account.

-To prevent abuse and/or misuse of Bumble by a User following termination or deletion of a profile/Account we shall retain such information as we deem in our sole discretion may be necessary to ensure that User does not open a new Account and profile in breach of our [Terms and Conditions of Use](https://web.archive.org/terms/) and to ensure compliance with all laws and regulations.
+To prevent abuse and/or misuse of Bumble by a User following termination or deletion of a profile/Account we shall retain such information as we deem in our sole discretion may be necessary to ensure that User does not open a new Account and profile in breach of our [Terms and Conditions of Use](https://web.archive.org/en-us/terms) and to ensure compliance with all laws and regulations.

  **Warning** : Even after you remove information from your profile or delete your Account, copies of that information may still be viewable and/or accessed to the extent such information has been previously shared with others, or copied or stored by other Users or to the extent such information has been shared with search engines.
 We cannot control this, nor do we accept any liability for this.
 If you have given third party applications or websites access to your personal information they may retain such information to the extent permitted under their terms of service or privacy policies.

 Removed and deleted information may persist in backup copies for up to 30 days to enable restoration, but will not be available to others in the meantime.

 ## 6\.
 OUR POLICY TOWARDS AGE.

-Although we want as many people as possible to enjoy our creation, you have to be at least 17 years old to use the App - sorry kids, we know Bumble is cool, but you'll have to come back when you're old enough!
+Although we want as many people as possible to enjoy our creation, you have to be at least 15 years old to use the App - sorry kids, we know Bumble is cool, but you'll have to come back when you're old enough!

-Our policy is to not market to children, minors or anyone under the age of 17.
-If you are less than 17 years old, we request that you do not submit information to us.
-If we become aware that a child, minor or anyone under the age of 17 has registered with us and provided us with personal information, we will take steps to terminate that person's registration and delete their Registration Information from Bumble.
+Our policy is to not market to children, minors or anyone under the age of 15.
+If you are less than 15 years old, we request that you do not submit information to us.
+If we become aware that a child, minor or anyone under the age of 15 has registered with us and provided us with personal information, we will take steps to terminate that person's registration and delete their Registration Information from Bumble.
 If we do delete a profile because you violated our no children rules, we may retain your email and IP address to ensure that you do not try to get around our rules by creating a new profile.

+If you are between the ages of 15 - 17 years of age, you will not be able to chat or share photos with anyone outside of that age bracket.
+If you are 18 years old or over, we do not permit you to start new conversations or share photos with anyone younger than 18.

 ## 7\.
 CHANGES TO THIS POLICY.

 As Bumble evolves, we may revise this Privacy Policy from time to time.
-The most current version of the policy will govern our use of your information and will always be at [bumble.com/privacy/](https://web.archive.org/privacy/).
+The most current version of the policy will govern our use of your information and will always be at [bumble.com/privacy/](https://web.archive.org/en-us/privacy).
 If we make a change to this policy that, in our sole discretion, is material, we will notify you, for example, via an email to the email associated with your Account or by posting a notice within Bumble.
 By continuing to access or use the App after those changes become effective, you agree to be bound by the revised Privacy Policy.

 ## 8\.
 SECURITY.